 The TerrorBytes are excited to announce the inaugural TerrorBoost Grant program to support early skill acquisition and continuing skill enhancement within FIRST.
-The goal of this grant program is to fund rookie FLL teams and the spread of MiniFRC to other teams.
+The initial goals of this grant program are to fund rookie FLL teams, fledgling robotics programs, and the spread of MiniFRC to other teams.

 FLL rookie teams

 The TerrorBoost Grant provides $500 grants to first-year FLL teams based in NC to aid with initial registration and material costs.
 Second-year teams are also eligible to apply, if they have demonstrated the potential to be sustainable beyond the grant.